-Tim has been selected for inclusion in The Best Lawyers in America® for employment law.
-Chambers USA: Guide to America’s Leading Lawyers for Business has ranked Tim among Delaware labor & employment practitioners.
-In addition, he is consistently identified in Delaware Super Lawyers and Delaware Today Top Lawyers for employment law (both for individuals and for management).
-Also, Tim is AV® rated in Martindale-Hubbell's Preeminent™ Peer Review and as a “Client Champion” based on client review.
+Tim has been repeatedly ranked as one of the top labor & employment practitioners in Delaware by Chambers USA: Guide to America’s Leading Lawyers for Business.
+Tim has also been repeatedly selected for inclusion in The Best Lawyers in America® for employment law.
+And he is consistently rated as a top employment attorney by Delaware Super Lawyers and Delaware Today Top Lawyers, which has rated Tim as the top attorney in employment law for both individuals and for management.
+Tim is AV® rated in Martindale-Hubbell's Preeminent™ Peer Review and as a “Client Champion” based on client review.